 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

 The first half tackles the rebuilding of this community after WWII.
-The second with the time before, particularly the role played by Jews in Viennese life and the three great periods of often violent and deadly expulsion in 1421, 1670 and the time of the Nazis.
+The second addresses the time before WWII, particularly the role played by Jews in Viennese life and the three great periods of often violent and deadly expulsion in 1421, 1670, and under Nazi rule.

 The museum itself seems to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when working within a society that is, perhaps, unwilling to face the whole truth.

 The photos, documents and day-to-day items do not make easy viewing.
 But not in the sense you might imagine.
 The “horror” of oppression, racism, and, at times, genocide is never graphical but implied.